dnv-opensource/k6-script-from-har/README.md

 * includes an `options` block with a default of a fixed number of concurrent users (VUs) and a fixed number of iterations (per VU).
     * This was a good fit for us since our workflows were long running (10+ seconds), and we try testing our infrastructure with different fixed numbers of users, and ensure the infrastructure didn't fail or slow down terribly in any spots.
     * We used a fixed number of iterations (per VU) since the average times were skewed lower when iterations were forcably exited because they took beyond the grace period.
+* includes handleSummary with custom junit reporter that provides duration and good visibility around call failures
+    * we consume this in Azure Pipelines with the `PublishTestResults@2` task, and pass `testResultsFiles` of `*.junit.xml`
 * Review the contents of testTemplate.js for more details

 `testCommon.js`